 Mitigating the Use of Stolen Credentials to Access Agency Information

-Download CSOC Protect Notice, Mitigating the Use of Stolen Credentials (PDF), updated August 2012
+Download ACSC Protect: Mitigating the Use of Stolen Credentials (PDF), updated August 2012

 - Australian Government information is vulnerable to compromise through the use of stolen legitimate credentials on agency networks.
 These risks increase when users access sensitive information and services via remote access solutions, including Virtual Private Networks (VPN).
 This document explains the risks posed by the use of stolen credentials and how they can be mitigated.

 Adversaries can impersonate a user without their knowledge

 - Stolen credentials can be used by an adversary to circumvent security measures, including multi-factor authentication mechanisms, which an agency has implemented to protect its most sensitive information and services.
 With these credentials, an adversary can impersonate an agency user without their knowledge, making it difficult to detect any malicious activity.

 - With legitimate credentials, cyber adversaries can use remote access solutions to mask their activities and avoid detection.
 Failure to regularly audit logs of network access via remote access solutions increases the risk and extent of compromise.

 - While multi-factor authentication provides an additional layer of security, some implementations are more effective than others.
 Multi-factor authentication that has not been implemented or configured properly can result in a false sense of security and leave your network vulnerable to malicious activity.

 - DSD reiterates the importance of implementing the top 4 strategies to mitigate targeted cyber intrusions as a minimum on your agency’s network.
 However, agencies that allow users to access their network via remote access solutions should implement the following additional mitigation strategies: